The below Benefits of Work Experience for Students show why work experience catapults your career forward faster than any ‘A’ in an exam:

 The work experience students who come into my company start off as very quiet and shy, and by the end of their placement they are chatty and confident.
 The difference is night and day.

-Benefits of Work Experience #3: You learn a lot more than in Lecture Halls
+Benefits of Work Experience for Students #3: You learn a lot more than in Lecture Halls

 If instead of 3 or 4 years at university, students did 50% theory and 50% work experience, I think the benefits to both students and companies would be huge.

-If you want to know how much graduates earn after coming out of uni in the uk, check out the below blog post: https://www.1000yearsofcareeradvice.com/graduate-salaries-uk-infographic/
+If you want to know how much graduates earn after coming out of uni in the uk, check my blog post on Graduate Salaries UK

 Benefits of Work Experience for Students #4: No Strings Attached

 It’s a great way to quickly test out very different careers without much risk.
 Many young people so several work placements in one summer which helps them figure out what they like and don’t like.

 Being able to leave a work experience placement that you don’t like after a few weeks is much better than being tied into a permanent job that you might hate but feel you can’t leave.

 Benefits of Work Experience for Students #5: Adds To Your CV